Jbleezy/BO2-Reimagined/README.md

 * Player holding the meat gains 100 points when their team gains score
 * Downing while holding the meat drops it as a powerup
 * Throwing the meat on the ground drops it as a powerup
-* Throwing the meat onto another player makes them hold the meat
+* Throwing the meat onto another player makes them grab the meat
 * Players respawn after being down for 10 seconds
 * Players retain perks